kammitama5/kammitama5.github.io/_posts/2023-11-12-Sunday-November-12th.md

 quite common when one is self-learning.
 However, my win this week was being able to answer all the questions in the live class, which is pretty impressive considering not a single such class is offered at my institution, and I've been doing substantial legwork on my own.
-- I want to to be clear that learning about quantum computing that is not merely on a non-superficial level is challenging.
+- I want to to be clear that learning about quantum computing that is not merely on a superficial level is challenging.
 So do I think Quantum Computing is for everyone?
 Honestly, given the state of where things are right now, I would say "No".
 It's still largely dominated (in terms of access) to a particular set of schools, even though it's gotten *better*.
 And it's still very challenging to get access to the information and to succeed (especially on research projects!) unless you have access to a mentor working in the field.